Fellowship-of-the-Link/tftmap/blog/Wiki practice meets blogging.md

 ![[permanentversioning.png]]

-To ensure visitors can see how the post evolved, the canonical post needs to link back to the most recent permanent version, which in turn links back further.
-And each permanent version should point forward (at least) to the canonical version, for people who discover it via search engines and want to find the current, canonical version.
+To ensure visitors can see how the post evolved, the canonical post must link back to the most recent permanent version, which in turn links back further.
+And each permanent version should point forward (at least) to the canonical version, for people who discover a permanent version via search engines.

 ## Blogging in a wiki

 Wiki sites tend to not feature blogs, as bloggers are often reticent to write a blog post on a platform where other members can edit it.
-That's a shame, as there are a lot of bloggers out there who could add their ideas to collective intelligence sites if they felt their authorship was better respected.
+That's a shame, as there are a lot of bloggers out there who could add their ideas to collective intelligence sites if they felt their authorship was better acknowledged.

 Permanent versions square that circle, allowing the blogger to: